Victory Tour (The Jacksons): Other problems

 Health problems affected the tour.
 Jackie missed the first half with a leg injury, supposedly sustained during rehearsals.
 At one point, Michael became so exhausted from the stress of quarreling with his brothers that he was placed under medical care.

 By the later shows on the tour, its novelty had worn off and the strains were having an effect.
-Although the Victory album was certified double platinum by the RIAA for sales of 2 million copies, the shows were failing to sell out.
+Although the Victory album was certified double platinum by the RIAA for sales of two million copies, the shows were failing to sell out.
 Dates planned for Pittsburgh were cancelled; extra shows in Chicago made up the difference.
 By early October, the time of the shows in Toronto's Exhibition Stadium, a total of 50,000 tickets had gone unsold, so Sullivan renegotiated again, getting the Jacksons to agree to revenues based on actual sales.

 Things got worse as the tour reached its final leg on the West Coast.
-In late November, the shows at Sun Devil Stadium in Tempe, Arizona, just outside Phoenix, were canceled.
+In late November, the shows at Sun Devil Stadium in Tempe, Arizona, were canceled.
 Officially the reason was that Jermaine was too sick with the flu to perform, but there was some speculation that slow ticket sales played a role as well.
 Sullivan was so short of cash he stopped payment on a $1.9 million check to the group after the Vancouver dates.
-Immediately afterwards, he suffered a minor heart attack, and left the hospital early to renegotiate with the Jacksons again, claiming losses of $5–6 million.
+Immediately afterwards, he suffered a minor heart attack and left the hospital early to renegotiate with the Jacksons again, claiming losses of $5–6 million.
 By this time the parties were no longer meeting in person.
 The Jacksons agreed to waive the stopped payment in return for a greater share of revenue from the six final shows at Dodger Stadium.
 Sullivan's estimated profit was down to half a million dollars.

 The Jacksons and King had made money even though Sullivan had not, and near the end of the tour they began making plans for a European leg, as well as an Australian leg.
 When word reached Michael, he let them know through his representatives that he would not take part.
-At the rain-soaked tour finale in Los Angeles' Dodger Stadium, after six sold-out shows, Michael announced at the end of the show that this would be the last time they would all perform together, much to his brothers' surprise.
+At the rain-soaked tour finale at Dodger Stadium, after six sold out shows, Michael announced at the end of the show that this would be the last time they would all perform together, much to his brothers' surprise.
 As a result, the plans to go to Europe and Australia were ended.